vinhphm/vinh.dev/pages/index.md

 plum: true
 ---

-Hey, I am Vinh Pham, a seasoned software engineer.
+Hey, I am Vinh, a seasoned software engineer.

 Working at [PwC](https://pwc.com/).<br>
 A part of the Digital Solutions team.<br>